T

 landmark

-• Check for local events or protests happening in the square.
+• Check for any public events or demonstrations happening in the square.

 Metropolitan Cathedral (Catedral Metropolitana)